 Rabies is a preventable disease.
 Modern day preventions have proven nearly 100% successful.
 In the United States, human fatalities associated with rabies occur in people who fail to seek medical assistance, usually because they are unaware of their exposure.

 Over the last 100 years, rabies in the United States has changed dramatically.
 More than 90% of all animal cases reported to the Center for Disease Control and Prevention (CDC) now occur in wildlife; before 1960 the majority of cases were reported in domestic animals.
-The principal rabies hosts today are bats, skunks, raccoons, foxes, and coyotes.
+Today, rabies are primarily found in bats, skunks, raccoons, foxes, and coyotes.
 The decline in cases of domestic animals is attributed to animal control programs and the vaccination of companion animals.

 How You Can Help